 Eastern Yucatán State

-Scrub jungle, intact colonial cities, cenotes aplenty and Yucatán’s largest coastal estuary are but a few of the attractions in the eastern portion of this state.
-There's also none other than one of the 'new wonders of the world,' Chichén Itzá, as well as a smattering of less-visited (but nonetheless impressive) Maya ruins.
+Scrub jungle, intact colonial cities, cenotes aplenty and the Yucatán's largest coastal estuary are just a few of the attractions in the eastern portion of the state.
+And then there's Chichén Itzá, one of the 'new wonders of the world', as well as a smattering of less-visited (but nonetheless impressive) Maya ruins.

 The state of Oaxaca (wah-hah-kah) has a special magic felt by Mexicans and foreigners alike.
 A bastion of indigenous culture, it’s home to the country’s most vibrant crafts and art scene, some outstandingly colorful and extroverted festivities, a uniquely savory cuisine and diverse natural riches.

 From cobbled lanes and shaded plazas to vast deserts and cloud forest, Mexico's northern central highlands is a region as varied as its history, cuisine and cultures.
 It was here that enormous mineral wealth created rich colonial cities before revolutionary activity left ghost towns in its wake.

 Welcome to the Mexico of your imagination!
 Many of the elements that define the image of Mexico worldwide originated in the western central highlands amid slumbering volcanoes, sun-drenched avocado plantations and some of the country’s finest 'undiscovered’ pre-Hispanic ruins.